Marquette vs. Georgetown Predictions, College Basketball BetMGM Promo Codes, & Picks - December 22

 Marquette vs. Georgetown Predictions, BetMGM Promo Codes, & Picks: Spread, Total - December 22

-Friday's game that pits the No. 6 Marquette Golden Eagles (9-3, 0-1 Big East) versus the Georgetown Hoyas (7-5, 0-1 Big East) at Fiserv Forum is expected to be a lopsided matchup based on our computer prediction, which projects a final score of 82-65 in favor of Marquette, who is heavily favored by our model.
+Friday's game that pits the No. 6 Marquette Golden Eagles (9-3, 0-1 Big East) versus the Georgetown Hoyas (7-5, 0-1 Big East) at Fiserv Forum is expected to be a one-sided matchup based on our computer prediction, which projects a final score of 82-65 in favor of Marquette, who is heavy favorites by our model.
 Tipoff is at 7:00 PM ET on December 22.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!